-DEVELOPMENT OF THE FACILITY for the long-term management of Canada's used nuclear fuel is a \$16- to \$24-billion1 project.
+DEVELOPMENT OF THE FACILITY for the long-term management of Canada's used nuclear fuel is a \$16- to \$24-billion project.
 It includes the construction of a repository deep underground and creation of a centre of expertise.
-The repository will consist of a series of access and service shafts and a network of tunnels leading to placement rooms where specially designed used nuclear fuel containers will be placed.
-A series of engineered and natural barriers provided by the host rock will safely contain and isolate the used nuclear fuel from people and the environment for the very long time that it will remain dangerous.
-The used nuclear fuel will be monitored throughout all phases of implementation.
-The design of the repository will allow the used nuclear fuel to be retrievable for an extended period.
+The used fuel will be safely contained and isolated by engineered barriers in the repository and the surrounding geology.
+The design of the repository will allow the waste to be retrievable for an extended period.
 Consistent with best practice and the expectations of Canadians as defined during the three-year study of options, the facility will be built to ensure the safety of people, communities and the environment.